 If you belong in the former case, we assure you that yellow teeth are entirely normal, and you should not be too conscious of it.
 As long as you brush and floss correctly, your teeth should have no problems at all, even if it has a yellowish hue.
-If that does not convince you, you can ask your dentist to turn your teeth into pearly whites, but it would surely cost you a lot.
+If that does not convince you, you can buy a teeth whitening kit or ask your dentist to turn your teeth into pearly whites, but it would surely cost you a lot.

 Hence, we’ve made this article give you some tips to make your teeth look whiter naturally without spending much.